 Although these roles are intertwined—especially at smaller agencies—you should understand who owns what, including defining “swim lanes.”
 A project manager and account manager have different mindsets and priorities, which means combining them is a bad idea.

-Let’s take a closer look at each of the three roles—AM, PM, and SME.
+Let’s take a closer look at each of the three primary roles—AM, PM, and SME.
 (You’ll also have Support employees, handling sales, accounting, and other administrative roles.
 Owners eventually move into this category themselves.)

 AM (Account Management)